spockele/palila_gui/README.md

     [[question <string>]] (optional)    # -> SubSection defining a question in the questionnaire.
                                         #   <string> defines the name.
-        id = <string> (optional)            # -> Optional custom ID for the question in the output file.
-                                            #   If not defined, a standardised ID will be assigned

         type = <string>                     # -> Defines the type of question.
 See below for specifics of each types. text = <string>                     # -> Defines the question text. manual screen = <integer>           # -> In case of manual split = yes, this defines the screen to